Berkanktk/CyberSecurity/README.md

 | Malware Analyst | Analyses all types of malware to learn more about how they work and what they do |
 | Penetration Tester | Responsible for testing technology products for security loopholes |
 | Red Teamer | Plays the role of an adversary, attacking an organisation and providing feedback from an enemies perspective |

-## ISO27001
-ISO (the International Organization for Standardization) is a worldwide federation of national standards bodies (ISO member bodies), where ISO27001 is an international standard on how to manage information security.

-An ISMS(Information Security Management System) may be certified compliant with ISO/IEC 27001 by a number of Accredited Registrars worldwide.

-An ISMS (Information Security Management System) consists of the policies, procedures, guidelines, and associated resources and activities, collectively managed by an organization, in the pursuit of protecting its information assets.

-An ISMS is a systematic approach for establishing, implementing, operating, monitoring, reviewing, maintaining and improving an organization’s information security to achieve business objectives.
-It is based on a risk assessment and the organization’s risk acceptance levels designed to effectively treat and manage risks.

 # Linux Commands
 ## cat